ysasaki/p5-plack-middleware-assets-railslike/README.md

 Plack::Middleware::Assets::RailsLike is a Plack middleware to bundle and minify javascript and css files like Ruby on Rails Assets Pipeline.

 At first, you create a manifest file.
 The Manifest file is a list of javascript and css files you want to bundle.
+You can also use Sass and LESS as css files.
 The Manifest syntax is same as Rails Assets Pipeline, but only support `require` command.

     > vim ./htdocs/assets/main-page.js
     > cat ./htdocs/assets/main-page.js